Why Lot Value Drives Tarrytown Decisions

 In short, your decision should start with the land: what the lot can support, what it restricts, and how that compares to a renovation within the existing footprint.

-Lot-value drivers in 78703
+Lot-Value Drivers in 78703

 - Proximity to Lake Austin or green space can command a premium.
 Blocks with short downtown commutes and strong walkability also tend to price higher.